WindMillCode/portal-sample-admin-dashboard/testing/TESTS.md

 * test that when I complted the quest the game is finished
 * test that when I click instructions, I am brought to the instructions page

+## users
+* tests that billing and shipping values make sense

 # Unit Tests

 # Integration Tests